n0rmski/PING/README.md

 These are the scripts and pipelines for calling KIR genotypes from NGS data; they form the components of PING (Pushing Immunogenetics to the Next Generation)

 The scripts for harvesting KIR specific reads are here:
+They are for use with capture/enrichment runs
+Or you can search through whole genome bams (best to narrow down by coordinates to unmapped and KIR-mapped regions first..)

 If you use any of these please cite: